4d/4D-Analyzer-VSCode/editor/README.md

 - **Tool4d: Version**
   - Setting: 4D-Analyzer.server.tool4d.version
+      - only has an impact when the "Automatic download and use of tool4d" parameter is activated.
   - Values: "latest" (default) / Version as string
-  - Defines the **tool4d** version to use:
+  - Defines the [**tool4d** version](In the new "Warnings" page, ) to use:
     - "latest" corresponds to the latest global version of **tool4d**.
 This is the default value and the best way to ensure you're always up to date.
-Versions will be downloaded as they are released, for example: ..., 20R8, 20R8 HF1, 20R8 HF2, 21, 21 HF1, 21 HF2, 21R2, 21R2 HF1, 21R2 HF2, ...
+Versions will be downloaded as they are released, including HotFix versions.
-    - "20R" corresponds to the latest **tool4d** 20 Feature Release version.
-For example: 20R2, ..., 20R8, 20R8 HF1, 20R8 HF2.
+    - "20R" corresponds to the latest **tool4d** 20 Feature Release version, including HotFix versions.
-    - "20R3" corresponds to the latest version of **tool4d** 20 R3.
-This will limit the download to versions 20R3, 20R3 HF1, and 20R3 HF2, when available.
-Of course, you can specify "20R4", "20R5," and so on as they become available.
+    - "20R4" corresponds to the latest version of **tool4d** 20 R4.
+This will limit the download to 20 R4, including HotFix versions, when available.
+Of course, you can specify "20R5", "20R6," and so on as they become available.
-    - "20" means the latest version of **tool4d** 20 Long Term Service.
-Downloaded versions depend on their release: 20.0, ..., 20.2, 20.2 HF1, 20.2 HF2, 20.3, 20.3 HF1, 20.3 HF2, ..., latest version 20.x.
+    - "20" means the latest version of **tool4d** 20 Long Term Service, including HotFix versions.
+Of course, you can specify "21", "22" and so on as they become available.

 - **Tool4d: Channel**
   - Setting: 4D-Analyzer.server.tool4d.channel
+      - only has an impact when the "Automatic download and use of tool4d" parameter is activated.
   - Values: "stable" (default) / "beta"
   - Defines the **tool4d** version channel to use.

 - **Tool4d: Location**
   - Setting: 4D-Analyzer.server.tool4d.location
+      - only has an impact when the "Automatic download and use of tool4d" parameter is activated.
   - Values: path
   - Optional.
 Defines a custom location where the downloaded **tool4d** will be placed on disk.

+- **Server: Path**
+  - Setting: 4D-Analyzer.server.path
+      - only has an impact when the "Automatic download and use of tool4d" parameter is deactivated.
+  - Values: path
+  - Path to the local **4D**, **4D Server** or **tool4d** application to use as LSP server.

 - **Diagnostics: Enable**
   - Setting: 4D-Analyzer.diagnostics.enable
   - Values: true (default) / false
   - Enables/disables the automatic Syntax Checking.

-- **Server: Path**
-  - Setting: 4D-Analyzer.server.path
-  - Values: path
-  - Path to the local **4D**, **4D Server** or **tool4d** application to use as LSP server when the "automatic tool4d download and use" setting is set to false.

 - **Trace: Server**
   - Setting: 4D-Analyzer.trace.server